fantana21/CppProjectTemplate/HACKING.md

 and other developer targets and options available.
 Not enabling this option means that you are a consumer of this project, and thus you have no need for these targets and options.

-Developer mode is always set to on in CI workflows.
+Developer mode is always enabled in CI workflows.

 ## Presets